-The first step is to measure your TV to find the length for each board.
+First, measure the length and width of your TV to find your cut lengths.
 The edge of our TV had a slight bevel, so we needed to measure from the widest part.
 We then added an extra 1/16″ to allow for some wiggle room.

 Each cut was mitered (at a 45º angle) for a professional look.

 We started by cutting the top and right side to double check the fitment before moving forward.

 The corners fit together like a glove, but the right side appeared to be slightly too long, so we trimmed off the excess 1/16″ we had originally added on.

 Then we cut the bottom and left side to match the other two pieces exactly.

 Before building the frame, we had a small hiccup to work around—there was a sensor at the bottom of the TV that stuck down further, and in order for the bottom piece to line up flush against the TV, we had to chisel a small section out of the wood.

 The groove was carefully traced, measured, and carved out (we used this chisel set).